Scotland! Why You Need To Visit This Year!

 The Scottish have a laid back lifestyle to them, where no one seems to be in a hurry.
 They always seemed willing and happy to stop what they were doing to help someone out.

-Whether they are pointing you in the right direction if you were lost on their country roads, or to putting their gin and tonic down so they could tell you a story of their Scottish history.
+Whether they are pointing you in the right direction while lost on their country roads, or to putting down their gin and tonic so they could tell you a story of their Scottish history.

 If you are traveling around Europe and plan on visiting France.
 Check out my Blog post on Best Villages in the South of France